Get paid to nap and how it actually works in 2026

 Tip: Be cautious of websites that ask for upfront payment to “apply.”
 Legit companies provide sleep products free of charge.

-Some hotels and wellness brands hire mystery shoppers to evaluate guest experiences.
+Some hotels and wellness brands hire mystery shoppers to evaluate guest sleep experiences.
 That may include rating sleep quality, noise levels, and comfort of beds.

 Usually, travel expenses aren’t compensated, so look for hotels in your area.
 You’ll get to fall asleep in a luxurious hotel and get paid for it.
 Alternatively, it’s an opportunity to travel and spend a night in different hotels.